Active Flipbook

 How It Works in FlipLink

 When you upload a PDF and publish it as a flipbook using FlipLink's [Create Flipbooks](/features/create-flipbooks) feature, it becomes an active flipbook and counts toward your plan's quota.
-FlipLink's Lifetime Deal includes 100 active flipbooks per code at $129, and codes are stackable for higher limits.
+FlipLink’s Lifetime Deal starts at $39 per code, with up to 100 active flipbooks on the top tier, and codes are stackable for higher limits.
 If you need to free up a slot, you can unpublish a flipbook, which makes it inactive and removes it from viewer access while keeping it stored in your account.
 You can republish it at any time to make it active again.
 The dashboard shows your current active count alongside your plan's total capacity, so you always know exactly how many slots remain available.
 Flipbooks that have been deactivated retain all their settings, analytics history, and custom configurations, so reactivation is seamless.

 Related Terms